marcoblume/pinnacle.API/README.md

 This is done to make the tables easier to work with, but can be overridden (see `?showOddsDF`)

-(Default is to show only mainlines, alternate lines are accessible via the `tableFormat` option)
+(Default is to show only mainlines, alternate lines are accessible via the `tableformat` option)